1. The Future of the Cleaning Industry: Trends and Growth Outlook

 Attorneys are in business to make money also.
 Be sure to set a budget for law services, and be upfront with your budget.

-8. Choose a Business Name
+3.3 Choosing a Memorable Business Name

 This is rarely an easy task.
 Your business name needs to have an element of eye-catching creativity, and tell what your business does.
 You want customers and clients to remember your name.